-Polymode is a complete instrument module for Voltage Modular, inspired by the infamous 70s-era Polymoog synthesizer.
-One of the world's first polyphonic synthesizers, it excels at large pads, strings, and vocal-esque sounds, and its unique multiple filter implementation and mod routings gives it a sound like no other synth.
+Polymode is a complete instrument module for Voltage Modular, inspired by one of the earliest 70s-era poly synthesizers.
+It excels at large pads, strings, and vocal-esque sounds, and its unique multiple filter implementation and mod routings gives it a sound like no other synth.

-Unfortunately, original Polymoogs are known to be highly unreliable as a result of their elaborate circuitry and the inconsistent quality control of 70s electronic components.
+Unfortunately, the original instruments are highly unreliable as a result of their elaborate circuitry and the inconsistent quality control of 70s electronic components.
 They were also really expensive ($5200 in mid-70s dollars!), weighed a ton, sensitive to movement, and relatively confusing to operate.
 The Voltage Modular Polymode module sidesteps every one of these drawback - hooray for modern computers!
-Of course we've eliminated all of the Polymoog's reliability issues, we've updated its controls to make it MUCH easier to use, and we've added CV mod ins to almost every control for immense improvement in creative possibilities.
+Of course we've eliminated all of the reliability issues, we've updated its controls to make it MUCH easier to use, and we've added CV mod ins to almost every control for immense improvement in creative possibilities.

 Polymode Signal Flow

 Following the VCA/Amplitude Envelopes are three (!) separate filters, all fed in parallel.
-Mixing and matching these in the Master Gain mixer section, along with the unfiltered Direct signal, is one of the niftiest things to do with a Polymoog (in turn, this is greatly enhanced by the Master Gain mixer's CV mod inputs).
+Mixing and matching these in the Master Gain mixer section, along with the unfiltered Direct signal, is one of its niftiest tricks (in turn, this is greatly enhanced by the Master Gain mixer's CV mod inputs).
 The filters are:

 • Mode Filters